mikijov/photo-cleanup/README.md

 Flags:
       --all-files                   Process all files.
 Default is only images (jpg).
-      --dir-fmt string              Directory format (default "yyyy/mm") -n, --dry-run                     Do not make any changes to files, only show what would happen.
-  -h, --help                        help for organize
+      --dir-fmt string              Directory format (default "yyyy/mm") -h, --help                        help for organize
       --hidden-files                Process hidden files.
 Default is only normal files.
       --min-size int                Minimum file size to consider for processing.